 NATIONAL TAILGATING DAY

-Tailgating is the custom of gathering outside the stadium before the game with fans of the same team for food, beverages and socializing.
+Tailgating is the custom of gathering outside the stadium before the game with fans of the same team for food, beverages, and socializing.
 Gatherings often take place at the tailgate of a pickup truck or the trunk of a car.
 However, neither is required.
 Tailgating also includes a few traditions.
 The staples of a tailgate party often include grilling and beer.
-However, chili competitions and recipe challenges are not out of the question.
+However, chili competitions and recipe challenges encourage friendly competition before the game.
 Come hungry!

-The original tailgate is unknown.
-Many teams take pride in claiming this title, as they should.
-Some writers have suggested the many observers in attendance at the Battle of Bull Run at the beginning of the Civil War in 1861 with their picnic baskets and bottles of claret to be the very first tailgaters of all time.
-Perhaps.
+While the original tailgate is unknown, many teams take pride in claiming this title, as they should.
+Some writers even suggest the many observers in attendance at the Battle of Bull Run in 1861 as the first tailgaters.
+The spectators arrived with their picnic baskets and bottles of claret prepared to watch opposing teams.
+So perhaps this can be considered tailgating.

-Tailgating does center around the sport of football.
-While football has its roots in the game of rugby, it is generally accepted that Rutgers and Princeton Universities played the first football game in United States history was on November 6, 1869.
+Today, tailgating centers around the sport of football.
+While football has its roots in rugby, most fans generally accepted that Rutgers and Princeton Universities played the first football game in U.S. history on November 6, 1869.
 On that day, fans arrived early to enjoy each other’s company, some food, and cheer for their scarlet and crimson teams.

-Put on your team colors, bring your game face, whip up your best batch of jalapeno poppers and get outside to watch your favorite team play this weekend!
+Put on your team colors.
+Bring your game face.
+Whip up your best batch of jalapeno poppers and get outside to watch your favorite team play this weekend!
 Another way to celebrate the day is by sharing your tailgating memories.
 Share your story using #NationalTailgatingDay to post on social media.

 Post your tailgating pics on one of Tailgating Challenge’s social media pages:

 Instagram @ tailgatingchallenge